liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration.md

 Enabling this integration doesn't change your sharing settings.
 For example, if you have site collections where external sharing is turned off, it remains off.

-Once the integration is enabled you and your users don't have to reshare or do any manual migration for guests previously shared with.
-Instead, when someone outside your organization selects a link that was created before Microsoft Entra B2B integration was enabled, SharePoint automatically creates a B2B guest account.
-This guest account is created for the user who originally created the sharing link.
-(If the user who created the link is no longer in the organization or no longer has permission to share, the guest won't be added to the directory and the file will need to be reshared.)

 SharePoint and OneDrive integration with the Microsoft Entra B2B one-time passcode feature is enabled by default for new tenants.

 Advantages of Microsoft Entra B2B include: